ndzou/httpie-negotiate/README.rst

 You need to have a valid Kerberos principal, run kinit first if necessary.

+Note: Kerberos mutual authentication is set to REQUIRED by default.

 .. code-block:: bash

     $ http --auth-type=negotiate --auth : https://example.org